anilemrah/MediumSpringBoot/README.md

 ## Repo

-> This includes Spring Boot CRUD App step by step tutorial from scratch.
+- This includes Spring Boot CRUD App step by step tutorial from scratch.

 > You can read tutorials on <a href="https://medium.com/@anilemrah/" target="_blank">Medium</a>.

 ## Sections

-> You can read tutorials on <a href="https://medium.com/@anilemrah/" target="_blank">Medium</a>.

-> Spring Boot Basic Rest Api CRUD Application <a href="https://medium.com/@anilemrah/how-to-create-crud-rest-api-app-with-spring-boot-2e32b636652d" target="_blank">Medium</a>.
+- Spring Boot Basic Rest Api CRUD Application <a href="https://medium.com/@anilemrah/how-to-create-crud-rest-api-app-with-spring-boot-2e32b636652d" target="_blank">Medium</a>.
-> How To Create a Basic RestAPI Application with Spring Boot <a href="https://medium.com/@anilemrah/how-to-create-a-basic-restapi-application-with-spring-boot-f6da85802518" target="_blank">Medium</a>.
+- How To Create a Basic RestAPI Application with Spring Boot <a href="https://medium.com/@anilemrah/how-to-create-a-basic-restapi-application-with-spring-boot-f6da85802518" target="_blank">Medium</a>.
-> How to Create a Hello World Application With Spring Boot <a href="https://medium.com/better-programming/how-to-create-hello-world-application-with-spring-boot-spring-initializr-cdc4f97e3718" target="_blank">Medium</a>.
+- How to Create a Hello World Application With Spring Boot <a href="https://medium.com/better-programming/how-to-create-hello-world-application-with-spring-boot-spring-initializr-cdc4f97e3718" target="_blank">Medium</a>.